MicrosoftDocs/PowerShell-Docs/scripting/whats-new/What-s-New-in-Windows-PowerShell-50.md

     -   A new Write\-Information cmdlet that lets you specify how Windows PowerShell handles information stream data for a command.
 Write\-Host is a wrapper for Write\-Information.
 Write\-Information is also a supported workflow activity.

     -   Two new common parameters, InformationVariable and InformationAction, let you determine how information streams from a command are displayed.
-Valid values for InformationAction are SilentlyContinue, Stop, Continue, Inquire, Ignore, or Suspend, with Continue being the default.
+Valid values for InformationAction are SilentlyContinue, Stop, Continue, Inquire, Ignore, or Suspend, with SilentlyContinue being the default.
 InformationVariable specifies a string as the name of a variable to which you want the Write\-Host data from a command saved.

     -   A new preference variable, InformationPreference, specifies your default preference for information stream data in a Windows PowerShell session.
-The default value is Continue.
+The default value is SilentlyContinue.

     -   Two new workflow common parameters, PSInformation and InformationAction, have been added.